nehajgtp/project3-sprint2-worktohome/README.md

  - Linted Javascript files
  - Added CircleCI integration to repository
  - Developed idea for project and Github Projects board tasks

+Kevin Ng:
+ - Created Landing Page and Router Redirect to Main Content Page
+ - Implemented Google OAuth
+ - Wrote Unit Testing for app.py and apifunctions.py
+ - Deployed to Heroku
+ - Troubleshooted CircleCI and successfully built and deployed to Heroku